TommyLe3825/C-Plus-Plus-Full-Course/README.md

-# C Plus-Plus-Full-Course
-Sololearn offers two courses for C++: Introduction to C++ and C++ Intermediate.
-* In this repository, I will complete both courses, review all C++ lessons, and create a C++ project once completed.

 # SoloLearn C++ Course Examples
-This repository contains examples and exercises from the SoloLearn C++ course.
+This repository is a collection of exercises and examples from the SoloLearn C++ course.

+## Credit
-All credit for the original content goes to [SoloLearn](https://www.sololearn.com).
-This repository is intended for personal use and educational purposes only.
+The original content belongs to [SoloLearn](https://www.sololearn.com).
+This repository is for personal educational use, and no copyright infringement is intended.

+## Notes
+- Some examples may include modifications or additional notes for learning purposes.
+- For the original course, visit [SoloLearn](https://www.sololearn.com).